-- 39 The following disclosures shall be made: - (a) the fact that the financial statements and the corresponding figures for previous periods have been restated for the changes in the general purchasing power of the functional currency and, as a result, are stated in terms of the measuring unit current at the end of the reporting period; - (b) whether the financial statements are based on a historical cost approach or a current cost approach; and - (c) the identity and level of the price index at the end of the reporting period and the movement in the index during the current and the previous reporting period. - The disclosures required by this Standard are needed to make clear the basis of dealing with the effects of inflation in the financial statements.
+- 39 The following disclosures shall be made: - (a) the fact that the financial statements and the corresponding figures for previous periods have been restated for the changes in the general purchasing power of the functional currency and, as a result, are stated in terms of the measuring unit current at the end of the reporting period;

+- (b) whether the financial statements are based on a historical cost approach or a current cost approach; and - (c) the identity and level of the price index at the end of the reporting period and the movement in the index during the current and the previous reporting period; - (d) the duration of the hyperinflationary situation existing in the economy. - 40 The disclosures required by this Standard are needed to make clear the basis of dealing with the effects of inflation in the financial statements.
 They are also intended to provide other information necessary to understand that basis and the resulting amounts.